Pruning the Unsurprising: Efficient LLM Reasoning via First-Token Surprisal: Methodology

-We introduce \textit{First-Token Surprisal} as a novel metric to precisely quantify the logical importance of each step, enabling us to iteratively filter out the least informative ones and produce the final highly condensed CoT.
+\paragraph{First-Token Surprisal as Logical Importance.} We introduce \textit{First-Token Surprisal} as a novel metric to precisely quantify the logical importance of each step, enabling us to filter out the least informative ones and produce the final highly condensed CoT.
+Let a reasoning step $s$ be a sequence of tokens $s = (x_1, x_2, \dots, x_T)$.
+The informational value of $s$ within the context of previous steps $\mathcal{C}_{pre}$ is typically estimated by its joint probability.
+However, our analysis reveals that the \textit{first token} $x_1$ serves as the ``cognitive pivot'' carrying the majority of the uncertainty.
+Therefore, we define the \textit{First-Token Surprisal} $\mathcal{S}(s)$ as:

-In information theory, entropy is used to quantify the average level of uncertainty or information associated with a variable's potential states or possible outcomes~\cite{shannon1948mathematical}.
-In the era of LLMs, this concept can be applied to each token generated by the model.
-Given an LLM generates a sequence of tokens $x_1, x_2, \dots, x_N$, the conditional probability of the $n$-th token is given by $p(x_n | x_{<n})$, derived from the model's logits.
-Token-level entropy measures the model's uncertainty over the entire vocabulary $V$ for the next token~\cite{malinin2020uncertainty, kuhn2023semantic}.
-It is the surprisal over all possible outcomes:

-In large reasoning models, the first token of each step often signals a logical transition or continuation.
-High entropy indicates the model's uncertainty, suggesting that the step may introduce semantically or logically significant information.
-Conversely, low entropy typically reflects predictable continuations or syntactic fillers, implying limited contribution to the overall reasoning process~\cite{wang2025beyond, cheng2025reasoning}.

-However, since the actual next token is known in the sequence, we directly compute the surprisal of the target token, a more efficient and targeted metric that quantifies the unexpectedness of the target token $x_t$:

-Surprisal quantifies how unexpected a given token is to the model.
-We focus specifically on the \textit{first-token surprisal} of each reasoning step.
-A high surprisal value at the beginning of a step indicates logical salience—that is, the step either initiates a new line of reasoning or introduces novel information.
-In contrast, a low surprisal value suggests a continuation of prior context or redundant elaboration.
-Accordingly, we prune low-surprisal steps to obtain more concise and informative reasoning traces.